Collecting Support Bundles

 -

-- or using
+root - or using

 sudo

-Executing the appropriate script generates aggregated .txz
+Executing the appropriate script generates aggregated .txz files and

-places them in /tmp/bluedata/sosreport/customerlog
+places them in /tmp/bluedata/sosreport/customerlog, which is the

 same directory used by the web interface when collecting Support Bundles, meaning